In this gardening guide, I will walk you through the basics of how to repot a plant properly.

 To repot a plant in the same pot, you have to follow a thorough cleaning process.
 Wash off the pot with hot water and soap.
-Leave it soaked in a detergent-based solution for a few minutes to disinfect any harming minerals.
+Leave it soaked in a detergent-based solution for a few minutes to disinfect any harmful minerals.
 Then rinse it off to use.

 How can we know our plant needs to be repotted?

-You can easily tell when your plant needs to repotted if the roots are growing out of the soil or if your plant has stopped growing.
+You can easily tell when your plant needs to be repotted if the roots are growing out of the soil or if your plant has stopped growing.